 Currencies operating off a centralized ledger (meaning a single entity managing the transaction records like a national central bank) are exposed to human manipulation and corruption.
 By being decentralized, cryptocurrency operates on a “distributed ledger” or a shared transaction list.
-This type of ledger is the heart of cryptocurrency and leads us to our next reason why it’s worth the attention.
+This type of ledger is the heart of cryptocurrency and leads us to our next reason why cryptocurrency is important.

 2. Cryptocurrency Is Almost Impossible To Forge

 Cryptocurrency operates on a blockchain, which is the distributed ledger we talked about above.
-Understanding blockchain technology helps you understand why this is the key to the power of the digital currency.
+Understanding blockchain technology will help you to not only understand what is cryptocurrency is all about and why this is the key to the power of the digital currency.